-- Describe how you review and quality assure the appropriateness of the structure and method of program delivery. - Describe how student assessments and the student workload are reviewed by the program as a whole and how these align with the stated program and degree level learning outcomes (e.g. through workload maps, tailored questions about the distribution of work across the semesters). - Describe how you plan to engage students in discussions about program content and delivery.
+- Describe how you review and quality assure the appropriateness of the structure and method of program delivery. - Describe how student assessments and the student workload is reviewed by the program as a whole and how it aligns with the stated program and degree level learning outcomes (e.g. through workload maps, tailored questions about the distribution of work across the semesters). - Describe how you plan to engage students in discussions about program content and delivery.
+RENEWALS